 Fine touches like the available theater seating and optional entertainment package, plus the innovative LP/Induction cooktop, eye-catching curved cabinets, lighted soft close galley drawers and sprung-cushion dinette and sofa seats transform the interior into an upscale living experience.
 You don’t have to give up anything while traveling off the grid!

-2. Best for Couples: Jayco Melbourne
+2. Best For Couples: Jayco Melbourne

 Jayco is a fantastic brand for many reasons: warranty, resale, and advanced handling technologies.
-JRide, which offers a powerful blend of precise handling and renowned stability, is Jayco’s special chassis addition not found on any other Class C. These important additions make your trip more comfortable without the need for expensive aftermarket upgrades.
+JRide, which offers a powerful blend of precise handling and renowned stability, is Jayco’s special chassis addition not found on any other Class C. These important additions make trips more comfortable without the need for expensive aftermarket upgrades.

 Jayco’s warranty is the best in the RV business.
 The two-year limited warranty is twice as long as the industry standard, keeping you covered for two full camping seasons.
-Add to that the three-year limited structural warranty and you’ve got the most complete coverage, the coverage that provides a peace of mind.
-Plus, these rigs are known to last, having been built with more thought and premium products than other RVs!
-If you want to explore other options for couples, check out our favorite travel trailers for couples here.
+Add to that the three-year limited structural warranty and you’ve got the most complete coverage, the coverage that provides peace of mind.

 3. Best Diesel Option: Tiffin Wayfarer